rohitsandawa/hondacrv/README.md

    Visit the Honda CRV Clone website: [https://hondacrvclone12.netlify.app/)

 2. **Click on Build Your CR-V from navigation bar:**
-   - On Build & Price page user can Select any CR-Range.
+   - On Build & Price page user can Select any CR-V Range.
    - User Can also Select the available color for the Car Model.
    - User Can see the total price at the Footer.